 You can deduct costs for business reference books, professional journals, and business-necessary software.
 These costs are deductible under the miscellaneous expenses category.

 Deducing expenses for business use of a vehicle is complicated.
 You can deduct the cost of driving for business purposes, but you must keep good records.

-You can deduct commissions paid to employees and to outside contractors.
-This article describes what payments are deductible to your business, and how to include payments on the recipient's tax return.
+This article on commissions describes the detail of deducting these expenses and how to include payments on the recipient's tax return.

 Your business can deduct dues for clubs and organizations, but not for social clubs (like golf clubs) or non-business clubs like airline clubs at airports.
 The club or organization must have a specific business purpose, like a trade organization or a professional organization.

-This article on employee benefits explains
+This article on employee benefits explains:

-- The requirements for these benefits to be deductible to your business
+- The requirements for these benefits to be deductible to your business.

-- When these benefits are taxable to employees
+- When these benefits are taxable to employees.

 - How to include them in your business tax form.

 Line 27a on Schedule C is the place to include those miscellaneous expenses that don't fit in any other category.
-This article on miscellaneous business expenses provides suggestions for expenses that might be included in this category - so you don't miss any!
+This article on miscellaneous business expenses provides suggestions for expenses that might be included in this category so you don't miss any.

 Your business can deduct costs of purchasing office supplies and materials and other office expenses This article explains the difference between office supplies and office expenses and how to deduct each type.